Abdo15P/Node-Docker/README.md

 After checking that everything is working locally:

-- Push image to Azure Conatiner Registry
+- Push image to Azure Conatiner Registry.

 - On an Azure VM, pull the image and run the conatainers.